kagejs/website/content/docs/advanced/plugins.md

 description: Extend Kage with decorators, derived values, and lifecycle hooks
 ---

-Plugins extend Kage's functionality through decorators, derived values, and lifecycle hooks.

-## Understanding Plugins
+Kage provides **core context APIs** to extend your application's functionality. **Plugins** are reusable functions that compose these APIs together.

+## Core Context APIs

-Plugins in Kage provide three core mechanisms to extend your application:
+Kage provides three core APIs to extend the request context:

-1. **`decorate`** - Add static properties available in all handlers
+1. **`decorate`** - Add immutable singleton values available in all handlers
 2. **`derive`** - Add computed values calculated per request
 3. **`state`** - Add shared mutable state across requests

+These APIs can be used directly or composed into reusable **plugins**.

 ### The Three Pillars